The Best Cycling Energy Gels and Chews, Reviewed

 What are a cyclist’s best alternatives to energy gels?

 I do see the advantage that gels and chews bring to the table.
 They’re quick and convenient energy sources that you can enjoy on the fly.
-They don’t make you bloated like a fizzy energy drink would, and they aren’t messy or cumbersome to consume.
+They don’t make you bloated as a fizzy energy drink would, and they aren’t messy or cumbersome to consume.

 If you’re hoping for something else, I’d suggest fruit.
 It’s cheap and provides a fantastic boost on the fly.
 Bananas and apples are great foods that can be eaten quickly.
 They have complex carbohydrates, and a banana contains over 400mg of potassium.